TamanduaDeAngola/Python-ChatGPT/README.md

 # Python-ChatGPT
-a simple CHATGPT cli client using python 3.
+a simple ChatGPT cli client using python 3.

 ## Requirements
 #### To be runned, this code needs the version 3 of Python and the lib _"openai"_ installed.
 To install that, just run: